 However, if a code audit had been performed earlier, the whole product development process would have gone more smoothly, quickly, and cost-efficiently.

-What is a code audit and when should you use it?
+What is a software code audit and when should you use it?

 A software code audit is a thorough code review.
 It aims to analyze the project’s architecture, core technologies, and tools.
 As a result, it’s possible to see whether it will work well for the business.